dscroft/liascript_can_hacking/classroom.md

 >
 > For the practical part of the activity you will need to be using a reasonably up to date browser version.
 >
-> - Smartphone browsers are not recommended due to the screen size.
+> - It is not recommanded to use smartphone browsers due to their screen size.

 # CAN bus